-For those who didn’t do research on the topic, poop which looks like a snake, smooth, long and without any cracks is the most normal form of stool.
+For those who didn’t do research on the topic, poop which looks like a snake, smooth, long, and without any cracks are the most normal form of stool.

-There is a study, in which researchers tested cytotoxic effect (ability to kill) on cancer cells of betaine, pigment from betacyanins class.
+There is a study, in which researchers tested the cytotoxic effect (ability to kill) on cancer cells of betaine, pigment from the betacyanins class.
 They found that betaine slowed down cancer cell growth.
-Another study found that betaine and isobetaine slowed the growth and caused the death of cancer cells, while not affecting the growth of normal cells.
+Another study found that betaine and isobutane slowed the growth and caused the death of cancer cells, while not affecting the growth of normal cells.

-I left the most interesting for a dessert.
-As proper erectile function also depends on nitric oxide production, as it relaxes blood vessels in the penis too, letting blood to fill the penis and to harden.
-There are two pathways in the body how NO- can be synthesized: through L-arginine pathway or through reduction of nitrate.
+I left the most interesting for dessert.
+Proper erectile function also depends on nitric oxide production, as it relaxes blood vessels in the penis too, letting blood fill the penis and harden.
+There are two pathways in the body how NO- can be synthesized: through the L-arginine pathway or through the reduction of nitrate.

-The L-arginine pathway is very complicated and disruption on any of steps of NO- formation can cause problems with erection.
-It can happen at any age but the older your male partner will get the lower effectiveness of L-arginine pathway is, and the importance of the alternative pathway grows.
-But in order for this alternative to work a high level of nitrates circulating in the blood needed.
-A glass of nitrate rich juices per day will keep Nitric Oxide levels high and blood flowing to all organs.
+The L-arginine pathway is very complicated and disruption of any of the steps of NO- formation can cause problems with erection.
+It can happen at any age but the older your male partner will get the lower effectiveness of the L-arginine pathway is, and the importance of the alternative pathway grows.
+But in order for this alternative to work a high level of nitrates circulating in the blood is needed.
+A glass of nitrate-rich juices per day will keep NO levels high and blood flow to all organs.

 But don’t think that this drink should be only on the men’s list.
-Proper blood flow in the clitoris helps women to reach climax easier and enjoy more the process of the intercourse.
+Proper blood flow in the clitoris helps women to reach climax, anti inflammatory easier, and enjoy the process of intercourse.

 Same as other vegetable juices beet juice is an excellent way to detox your body.
 It provides tons of minerals, vitamins, antioxidants, and enzymes while supplying a limited amount of calories.
-There are many popular juice cleanse diets, such as described here at Diet Probe.
+There are many popular juice cleanse diets.

 Beet juice also aids in body cleansing by supporting normal liver functioning.
 All that helps you to burn your fat efficiently releasing all toxins stored in fat cells back into the blood flow.

-For that reason, people on a juice fast can experience strong detox symptoms like a headache, tiredness and even nausea.
-All symptoms can be lessened, if you increase your water intake and add sorbents to your regiment, like activated charcoal or bentonite clay.
+For that reason, people on a juice fast can experience strong detox symptoms like a headache, tiredness, and even nausea.
+All symptoms can be lessened, if you increase your water intake and add sorbents to your regiments, like activated charcoal or bentonite clay.

-Beet juice benefits are not limited to only those seven, as nitric oxide also helps to prevent dementia and atherosclerosis, increases stamina and literally helps to open your eyes in the morning, especially, if you try to stop drinking coffee.
+Beet juice benefits are not limited to only those seven, as NO also helps to prevent dementia and atherosclerosis, increases stamina, and literally helps to open your eyes in the morning, especially, if you try to stop drinking coffee.

-Important: If you want to get all benefits from beet juice, be sure to stop using mouthwash and taking antacids as both of them will interrupt nitric oxide production.
-Plus, avoid drinking nitrate rich juice with protein rich meals, as it will increase your chance of getting cancer.
+Important: If you want to get all the health benefits from beet juice, be sure to stop using mouthwash and taking antacids as both of them will interrupt nitric oxide production.
+Plus, avoid drinking nitrate-rich juice with protein-rich meals, as it will increase your chance of getting cancer.